antaldaniel/danielantal_eu/content/english/post/2020-07-25-reproducible_ingestion/index.md

 There is no easy solution for this problem.
 Within the EU in the last 20 years there were several thousand internal boundary changes --- states, provinces, regions are rather free to change their internal administration boundaries.
 Regions are constantly changing their names or their spelling, too.
 Sometimes they use a standard English translation of their region, sometimes only the national language variants.
 In Greece or Bulgaria they do not even use the Latin alphabet!

-With (https://satellitereport.com/author/daniel/) and [Istvan](https://satellitereport.com/author/istvan-zsoldos/) we have created and released an open-source code library, [regions](http://regions.danielantal.eu/) to deal with similar issues.
+With [Istvan](https://satellitereport.com/author/istvan-zsoldos/) we have created and released an open-source code library, [regions](http://regions.danielantal.eu/) to deal with similar issues.
 It allows the changes between boundary definition between 1999-2021, or the connection of the globally used geographical typology adopted by Google with Eurostat's EU-only definitions.

 For example, you can already foresee that there are future changes (to be implemented from the year 2021) that will affect two of these regions.